Passthrough files

 If you want an audio file gated to the DM tier, just reference it from a DM-only page (or a DM-only callout).
 The build does the rest.

-This page links to tavern-jingle.ogg — a short 17 KB OGG.
-Because this page is public (no role: frontmatter override), the file ships to all three deploy variants.
-View /Audio/tavern-jingle.ogg directly: it loads.
+This page links to mossfoot-tavern.ogg, a 1.4 MB tavern ambience loop (mixed from the Sonniss GDC library via the workspace's audio-mixer tool).
+Because this page is public (no role: frontmatter override), the file includes to all three deploy variants.

 Unknown extensions